sametkenar/streamlit-application/README.md

 # Interactive Web App with Streamlit and Scikit-learn
-Explore different datasets and classifier.
+Streamlit App for Machine Learning Classification of Breast Cancer Wisconsin Dataset.
 Streamlit lets you create apps for your machine learning projects with simple Python scripts.

 ## Installation
 You need these libraries: